 Single-family residence in Santa Rosa sells for $675,000

-The layout of this single-story house includes three bedrooms and two bathrooms.
-Inside, there is a fireplace.
+The layout of this single-story house consists of two bedrooms and two bathrooms.
+Inside, a fireplace adds character to the home.
 The property is equipped with a cooling system.
-In addition, the home features a one-car garage, allowing for convenient vehicle storage.
-The property sits on a 6,098-square-foot lot.
+In addition, the home features a one-car garage, offering a dedicated parking spot and storage area.
+The property's lot measures 3,049 square feet square feet in area.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.